Turnout

 Follow the Step-by-Step Application Process

-2. Complete your application: When filling out the form, be detailed about your medical condition, work history, and daily limitations.
+2. Complete the application: When filling out the form, be detailed about your medical condition, work history, and daily limitations.
 Honesty is key - vague or incomplete information is a common reason for denials, so take your time to be thorough.

 4. Wait for a decision: After you submit, the SSA will review your request.
 This process usually takes 3-6 months in Louisiana.
 They might ask for more information or medical exams to support your claim, so stay patient.